 Another reason to read the Bible is because it trains you so you can fulfill God’s plan for your life (2 Tim.
 3:16-17).
 Regular Bible Study trains you in God’s ways.
 You can understand God’s ways and live out His will.

 10. Equipping for Every Good Work

 The Bible will equip you so that you can fulfill every assignment that God has for you in life, whether it’s family, ministry, or career (2 Tim.
 3:16-17).
 Studying the Bible will equip you to move in God’s wisdom, love, and power.
-There will always be needs in the world around us.
+There will always be needs in the world around you.
 God’s Word equips you to make an impact.